Laureate Counseling & Development LLC

 I provide highly attentive, culturally sensitive, mindfulness-based relational psychotherapy, developmental counseling, and professional consulting that is grounded in neurobiology and tailored for online services.
-I offer trauma and attachment therapies with specialization in complex PTSD and dissociative disorders.
-After you initial assessment, I'll have a clearer understanding of what therapeutic options might best fit your needs, such as Sensorimotor Psychotherapy (Levels I, II, & Complex Trauma/Dissociation), psychodynamic work, EMDR (modified), ego-state therapy, Mentalization-Based therapy for attachment injuries, self-compassion therapy, ImTT (including the Feeling-State Addiction Protocol), CBT, DBT, ACT, and play/expressive therapies.
+I offer trauma and attachment approaches with specialization in complex PTSD, dissociative disorders. and the aftereffects of abuse.
+After your initial assessment, I'll have a clearer understanding of what therapeutic options might best fit your needs, such as Sensorimotor Psychotherapy (Levels I, II, & Complex Trauma/Dissociation), psychodynamic work, EMDR (modified), ego-state therapy, Mentalization-Based therapy for attachment injuries, self-compassion therapy, ImTT (including the Feeling-State Addiction Protocol), CBT, DBT, ACT, and play/expressive therapies.
 My style is flexible and relaxed, in that depending on your needs, I can readily adapt how I work with you to help sustain your progress.
 What makes you-you determines our approach.

 It's in my nature to see people for what they do well, rather than where they might fall short.
 I'll keep you abreast about what I’m thinking and doing, as this is the only way for us to be genuine partners in your good health.
 And please know that I haven’t lived a sheltered life; as such, I'm at ease working with people from diverse cultural backgrounds and life experiences.